joelnewcom/joelnewcom.github.io/collections/_software-engineering/patterns/software-patterns.md

 Many libraries do it like this.
 * Return Optional<T> in Java
+Same outcome, as returning null, but saver for NullpointerExceptions.

 * Return null
+There will be a lot of null checks.

 ## State pattern
 State pattern is the underlying pattern for State machine.
 Depending on the state of the machine it will do something different.